obirchman/obirchman/README.md

 - 👋 Hi, I’m @obirchman
+-
-- 👀 I’m interested in ...
-Learning everything!
-Maybe branching out?
-So Anything not atmega328p.
+- 👀 I’m interested in ... way too much!
+I don't have trouble working, I have trouble not working and
+- more specifically not working on the wrong things!
+-
-- 🌱 I’m currently learning ...
-Bootloaders, Python, wireless communication, UIs
+- 🌱 I’m currently learning ... in school about sensors, measurements and also about wireless protocols and
+- technology.
+In my spare time I'm mostly trying to learn some more Python and version control.
+-
 - 💞️ I’m looking to collaborate on ... autonomous household device.
 Or as I like to call it Über-roomba.

-- I try to learn through projecting but it can be hard to come up with meaningful projects so any ideas on that
-- is always welcome or if you want help with something for whatever reason I gladly take a look at it but no
+I did see a
+- interesting concept for making a stirling engine...

+- Currently working on documenting my courses on github.
+- Also working on a solution similar to arduino.
+Using a atmega328p, bluetooth and python script on PC to repgram it
-- promises!
+- wirelessly.

-- Hope you find something of value in my repos.
-Still very much a work in progress though.
+- A bit nervous about using github to make my work public not only from a privacy perspective
+- but also because it's embarassing.

 <!---
 obirchman/obirchman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.